Planet of the Apes (TV series): Telefilms

 When the Planet of the Apes telefilms began syndication, ABC's owned and operated stations, who bought them for their afternoon movie programs (with titles such as The 4:30 Movie), asked Roddy McDowall to re-create his role of Galen in a series of new beginnings and endings specifically for these stations, billed as "The New Planet of the Apes".
 The introductions created originally by 20th Century Fox to begin each film were replaced by a now-aged Galen (McDowall) examining the events of the telefilms.
-The beginnings and endings revealed Virdon and Burke's final fates: "They found their computer in another city and disappeared into space as suddenly as they’d arrived".
-According to "TV Zone Special #17" (1995 issue) McDowall filmed these "two years after the demise of the first run episodes of the Planet of the Apes television series", which would be December 1976.
-The ABC openings and closings of these telefilms were neither broadcast by other stations nor included on any home media release.
+The beginnings and endings revealed Virdon and Burke's final fates: "They found their computer in another city and disappeared into space as suddenly as they'd arrived".
+According to "TV Zone Special #17" (1995 issue) these were taped "two years after the demise of the first run episodes of the Planet of the Apes television series", which would be December 1976.
+These wraparounds were neither broadcast by other stations nor included on any home media release.